plow-technologies/node-manager/README.md

 ### Editing a Configuration

-To replace existing default configuration files, post the new configuration settings to the same name
+To edit existing default configuration files, use the client or post the settings you wish to change to /configure/edit

 ```
+$> (editCfg api) <Value Object just like post example>

 $> post "http://some.lame.nodemanager.com/configure/edit" (toJSON (object ["configName" .= "alarm-state-config", "rewrite-rules" .= [object ["key" .= "port", "val" .= 4]]]))

 ```